panda3d/panda3d-docs/programming/advanced-loading/filename-syntax.rst

 contains several useful methods for path manipulation and file access, as well as for converting between Windows-style filenames and Panda-style filenames; see the :class:`.Filename` page in the API Reference for a more complete list.

+Normally, you can just use forward slashes in your paths and don't need to worry about anything else, since absolute paths should not be used in the program.
+However, when converting paths from the Python standard library or other libraries, special care is required to ensure that the application will continue to work on Windows correctly.

 To convert a Windows filename to a Panda pathname, use code similar to the
 following: